Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Superconducting circuit implementation

-In this section, we propose an experimental implementation of the Hamiltonian in Eq.~\eqref{eq_H_full_model} in terms of a simple superconducting circuit.
-We consider transmons which are quantized $LC$ oscillators with capacitance $C$ and with nonlinear inductance $L$~\cite{PhysRevA.76.042319,Clarke2008}.
-This nonlinear dependence can be achieved via a Josephson junction working in the superconducting regime without introducing undesired dissipative effects~\cite{JOSEPHSON1962251,tinkham2004introduction,RevModPhys.93.025005}. {Transmons are widely used in circuit QED platforms because of their insensitivity to charge noise; their anharmonicity allows to perform qubit operations with short-duration microwave pulses \cite{PhysRevA.76.042319}}.
+} In this section, we propose an experimental implementation of the Hamiltonian in Eq.~\eqref{eq_H_full_model} in terms of a simple superconducting-circuit \ric{setup}. \ric{We consider a chain of driven superconducting qubits.
+A superconducting \ricII{qubit} is basically a quantized $LC$ oscillator with capacitance $C$ and nonlinear inductance $L$~\cite{RevModPhys.93.025005}}.
+This nonlinear dependence can be achieved via a Josephson junction working in the superconducting regime without introducing undesired dissipative effects~\cite{JOSEPHSON1962251,tinkham2004introduction,RevModPhys.93.025005}. \ricII{In particular, we consider here the SNAIL introduced in Ref.~\cite{Frattini2017} as our building block.
+We consider specifically the SNAIL parameters in Ref.~\cite{PhysRevA.102.062408}, where kinetically constrained terms (at just two sites) are obtained using the second-order nonlinearity $\propto (\hat{a}^\dagger \hat{a}^\dagger a + h.c.)$ of the SNAILs.
+Differently from Ref.~\cite{PhysRevA.102.062408}, we do not use the second-order nonlinearity of SNAILs.
+Indeed, any superconducting \ricII{qubit} that can be approximated as an anharmonic oscillator with positive anharmonicity could be a suitable candidate for our setup (e.g., the C-shunt flux qubit~\cite{Yan2016}).}\\

-We consider an array of $L$ driven transmons coupled via an exchange interaction as our starting point.
+We consider an array of $L$ driven superconducting (SC) qubits coupled via an exchange interaction as our starting point.
+We retain all the energy levels of each SC qubit.
 The Hamiltonian can be decomposed as a sum of three terms, $H = H_0 + H_\text{drive} + V$, where